Encoding

 6. Otherwise, if result is one or more items:

-1. Assert: if encoderDecoder is a decoder instance, result does not contain any surrogates.
+1. Assert: encoderDecoder is not a decoder instance or result does not contain any surrogates.

 2. Push result to output.